 Change your mind and change your health

-As always, your health is your choice, and how you manage it is entirely up to you.
-If you or your doctor or other caregivers think your stress might be chronic, work with them to find out.
+As always, your health is your own, and how you choose to manage it is entirely up to you.
+If you, your doctor, or other caregivers think your stress might be chronic, work with them to find out if it is.

-If you get a “yes,” I hope I’ve given you a new way to deal with it.
+If you get a “yes,” we hope you discovered a new way to deal with it.